 6. Managing Multiple Network Interfaces

-In more advanced setups, you might need to configure multiple interfaces. ifconfig allows you to manage each interface independently, making it easier to control traffic across different network types.
+If you have more advanced setups, you should configure multiple interfaces, and ifconfig allows you to manage each interface individually for traffic between different network types.

 Understanding Different Network Interfaces